Strategery-Inc/Magento-InfiniteScroll/README.md

 ### Configuration
 If you have a different theme other than the default, you will need to copy the default theme files to your custom theme folder and configure the plugin by going to System / Configuration / Catalog / Infinite Scroll.
-NOTE: If you have another JS module that apply some behave to the product list remember to use our callback function to assign the JS behave to the products loaded by InfiniteScroll.

 ### Demo
 <table>